Hash-Studios/Prism/README.md

 - Beautiful wallpapers uploaded by verified users
 - Community wallpapers uploaded by users all around the world
 - Favourite, set, and share walls
+- Browse wallpapers from the creators you follow
 - Download the ones you like
 - Apply filters on wallpapers (Clarendon, Hudson, Mayfair, and 20+ more filters)
 - Edit and upload your wallpapers